 In case you didn't know, we have a super-detailed post about how to pull Japanese subtitles from your favorite anime, TV shows, and YouTube videos and (automatically) create study content from them: How To Actually Learn Japanese From Anime.

-Assuming that you’ve read that (and maybe even made some rad flashcard decks), let’s walk through how I actually learn from these flashcards.
+Assuming that you've read that, let's walk through how you might actually learn from flashcards created that way.

 The huge bonus of anime flashcards is that we can study Japanese that we're actually interested in.
 If it's interesting, you're less likely to hate Japanese when weird language stuff starts making your head hurt.
 Yay!